Punjabi · On Tour 2026Live · Updated Jul 17, 2026

 0 / 12 cities

-Live tour status for Sidhu Moose Wala across the 12 biggest North American markets — refreshed daily from Ticketmaster.
+Live tour status for Sidhu Moose Wala across 12 of the biggest North American markets — refreshed daily from Ticketmaster.
 Tap any "not yet" city to see the closest confirmed date.

 👀 Watching for an announcement